volpatto/pyde/README.md

 # Contact

-One can contact me though the email <volpatto@lncc.br>.
+One can contact me through the email <volpatto@lncc.br>.